Tsurugi (sword): History

-Nowadays it is mainly associated with very remote historical times, as well as legends and mythology.
-There are some similarities with some variants of Chinese jian (called chugokuken (中国剣) in Japanese).
+Today, the tsurugi is primarily associated with distant historical periods and with legend and myth.
+There are some similarities with some variants of jian, the (中国剣, chugokuken).

 Kusanagi-no-Tsurugi

 The most famous example is the legendary sword Kusanagi no Tsurugi which is one of the Three Imperial Regalia of Japan.

 Tsurugi-tachi

 The tsurugi-tachi (剣太刀), a straight sword with only one side of the blade sharpened throughout, was similar to the tsurugi or ken.
 The other (back) side was only worked into a second cutting edge in the front part near the tip.